Key Figures & Certifications

 number

-Values include all documented accidents at work (excluding commuting accidents).
+Values include all documented accidents at work (excluding commuting accidents) at the production and company sites in Austria.
+A global evaluation of the accident figures will be possible from 2024.
 Data for employees of external companies are available.
 Injury rate based on injuries per 1 million hours worked.
-In accordance with GRI standards, the injury rate is calculated on the basis of productive working hours: Number of hours worked in 2022 (evaluation only possible for companies based in Austria): 6,122,869 (2021: 5,564,141), productive hours incl. temporary workers 6,977,525.
-In the 2022 financial year, as in 2021, there were no work-related fatalities at KTM AG.
-There was one work-related fatality in 2020.
-The lost-time injury frequency rate (LTIFR) has been recorded since the 2021 reporting year.
-The LTIFR describes the number of accidents involving lost time of at least one day per 1 million hours worked.
-Underlying formula: LTIFR=accidents/hours worked*1,000,000.
+In accordance with GRI standards, the injury rate is calculated on the basis of productive working hours: Number of hours worked in 2023 (evaluation only possible for companies based in Austria): 7,152,629 (2022: 6,122,869), productive hours incl. temporary workers 7,932,072 (2022: 6,977,525).
+In the 2023 financial year, as in 2022 and 2021, there was no work-related fatality at KTM AG.
+The lost time injury frequency rate (LTIFR), which has been recorded since 2021, describes the number of accidents involving lost time of at least one day per 1 million hours worked.
+Underlying formula: LTIFR=accidents/hours worked* 1,000,000.

 GRI 404-1: Training and further education